 Now let’s see what extra covers can be added:

-Corporate Buffer: Corporate buffer is very helpful in high-value claims arising out of the accidents or any major illness (including pre-existing).
+Corporate Buffer: Corporate buffer is very helpful in high-value claims arising out of accidents or any major illness (including pre-existing).
 This can be limited to any member of the family or with a per-incident limit or restricted to only critical illness.

 Outpatient treatment can be covered: There are insurers who offer claims for outpatient treatment as well.
 However, one must know that the premium for outpatient treatment is as high as 80% of the sum insured.
 Hence, it is advisable to review the overall benefits offered before opting for outpatient treatment and should opt only in rare cases.

 Exclusion of Internal congenital can be waived off: This is a very important aspect to be considered while negotiating the premium.
 Normally this exclusion is a part of the standard exclusions.
-So, it is important to specifically exclude while negotiation.
+So, it is important to specifically exclude while negotiating.

 Some other clauses to be noted are:

 Premium payment in installments: Some insurers allow the option to pay the premium in two or four installments.